 Pheasant Ridge was started with a vineyard, planted by the Cox family after an intensive search of the High Plains for a site perfectly suited for growing French vinifera wine grapes – a terroir that would produce wines of bold flavor and character.
 Fifteen aces were planted in 1978, at that time the largest all vinifera vineyard in Texas.

-All Pheasant Ridge wines are produced from grapes we grow ourselves.
+Most Pheasant Ridge wines are produced from grapes we grow ourselves.
 Since our founding in 1982, we've used 100% Texas Fruit.

 All grapes are harvested by hand.
 This ensures only grapes worthy of our label are selected.

 We have one method for determining when to bottle our wines: the palate of the Winemaker.
 Others age to a schedule, we age to perfection.

 Next Wine Club Pickup Day will be announced soon!